webpy/webpy.github.com/cookbook/session_with_reloader.md

 # Solution

 web.py runs the program in debug mode when run using the builtin webserver.
-Simplest fix for this is to disable debug mode, which can be done by setting web.config.debug = False.
+Simplest fix for this is to disable debug mode, which can be done by setting `web.config.debug = False`.

     import web
     web.config.debug = False